 It’s normal to feel and look bloated during early pregnancy, and it happens for various reasons.

-For most, this isn’t a permanent fixture that subsides the further along you get (and that bloated belly gets replaced with your real baby bump).
+The short answer is YES.
+For most, this bloating in early pregnancy isn’t usually a permanent fixture that subsides the further along you get (and that bloated belly gets replaced with your real baby bump).
 But if it’s bothering you, here are a few things to know!

 Hormonal Changes